JeffreyRobertLynch/GlassBox-XAI/README.md

 | Recall-Optimized | 0.8573   | 0.7669   | 0.8280   | **0.8936**   | 0.9182   | 0.8595   |

 #### Why Optimize for Dice?
-This model is the best general performer across metrics.
-Metrics like IoU tend to underrepresent performance on small structures due to their strict penalty on partial overlaps.
+This model offers the strongest overall performance across key metrics.
+IoU tends to underrepresent performance on small structures due to their strict penalty on partial overlaps.
 Dice Coefficient was prioritized as the primary performance metric because it:
 - Responds better to small object overlap
 - Places less weight on boundary errors for large lesions
 - Reflects clinical priorities: it’s better to detect a lesion imperfectly than to miss it entirely